Aalphakeem-Adroit/wireframing/README.md

 This type of wireframe is typically used to:
 - Communicate the full user flow across multiple screens.
 - Demonstrate interactions like signing in, joining, browsing listings, and making reservations.
 - Test usability and gather feedback from stakeholders or potential users before moving into development.

+## Popular Wireframing Tools

+There are several tools available to create effective wireframes.
+Some of the most widely used include:

+- **Balsamiq** – Great for low-fidelity wireframes with a sketch-like feel.
+- **Adobe XD** – Offers both wireframing and prototyping with interactive elements.
+- **Sketch** – Popular among designers for macOS, used for UI/UX design.
+- **Figma** – A web-based collaborative tool for designing wireframes, mockups, and prototypes.

+### Why Figma?
+Figma is highly recommended for wireframing due to its:
+- **Collaboration features** – Multiple team members can design and comment in real-time.
+- **Cross-platform support** – Works seamlessly on Windows, macOS, Linux, and directly in the browser.
+- **Components and templates** – Reusable design elements save time and maintain consistency.
+- **Integration with prototyping** – Wireframes can be easily transformed into clickable prototypes to simulate user flows.

+Figma’s flexibility and accessibility make it one of the most powerful tools for translating requirements into clear visual wireframes.